In this topic:

 - In a panel or list, right-click on the virtual disks or virtual disk groups and point to Recovery, then select Enable Auto-recovery or Disable Auto-recovery.

 (Alternatively, the option can be initiated from the Virtual Disk details page in the Settings tab.)

-- If auto-recovery is enabled, "recovery disabled" will be appended to the status.
+- If auto-recovery is enabled, "recovery enabled" will be appended to the status.
 The virtual disk status is displayed on Virtual Disks Lists or the Virtual Disk Details page.

 The Mirror Recovery Setting is a global server group setting that controls the overall speed used for mirror recovery traffic for all servers in a server group.
 This setting can increase, decrease, or suspend mirror recoveries for all servers in the group.
 The throttling feature is useful when throughput would be better spent performing activities other than mirror recovery, such as to accelerate processing of heavy I/O from hosts.
 The mirror recovery speed can be increased when host I/O is light in order to speed up mirror recoveries when it will not affect the processing of host I/O.

 - Increasing the mirror recovery speed may decrease the transfer of I/O from hosts.

 - Setting the mirror recovery speed to No Recovery will suspend all mirror recoveries for all DataCore Servers in the server group.